 WATCH: NOLA's Amy Coney Barrett faces senators in day two of Supreme Court confirmation

+Barrett, a former law professor, described herself as taking a conservative, originalist approach to the Constitution - “text as text” — and believes a judge “doesn’t infuse her own meaning into it.”

+She told the Senate Judiciary Committee, “You would not be getting Justice Scalia, you would be getting Justice Barrett.”

-The mood is likely to shift to a more confrontational tone as Barrett, an appellate court judge with very little trial court experience, is grilled in 30-minute segments Tuesday by Democrats gravely opposed to President Donald Trump’s nominee, yet virtually powerless to stop her rise.
+Barrett, family in tow, is on Capitol Hill for a second day of hearings.
+The mood is likely to shift to a more confrontational tone as Barrett, an appellate court judge with very little trial court experience, is grilled in 30-minute segments by Democrats strongly opposed to President Donald Trump’s nominee, yet virtually powerless to stop her.
 Republicans are rushing her to confirmation before Election Day.

-“This should not be President Trump’s judge,” said Sen. Amy Klobuchar, D-Minn., a member of the Senate Judiciary Committee.
-Democrats say the winner of the presidential election should choose the nominee.
+The committee chairman, Lindsey Graham, R-S.C., gaveled open the session under coronavirus protocols with a focus on health care, and ending the Affordable Care Act.

+Graham also quickly asked if the Catholic judge would be able to shelve her personal beliefs to adhere to law.

 Barrett presented her approach to the law as conservative and fair on Monday at the start of fast-tracked confirmation hearings.
 Democrats cast her as a threat to Americans’ health care coverage during the coronavirus pandemic.